Upcoming 2021–2022 Programs

 St. Mary’s Sewanee hosts two Zoom-based Centering Prayer support groups.
 We invite all to participate with us and share silence in a new way.
 The Tuesday group gathers at 3:30 pm (Central Time) each week.
 The Wednesday group meets at 4 pm (Central Time) each week.
 This is an opportunity for new and experienced practitioners to share time together, both in quiet conversation and in silence.
 For log-in information and other details, please email email@example.com.

-Join Gordon Peerman at 5:30 pm on Wednesdays for a time of meditation and teaching.
+Join Gordon Peerman at 5:30 pm (Central Time) on Wednesdays for a time of meditation and teaching.
 Everyone is welcome: Buddhist Theravada, Zen, and Vajrayana; Christian, Jewish, other spiritual practices, or none.
 Peerman’s talks are also available on-demand audio files here.
 To participate in the Wednesday meeting, please contact Peerman through this form to get the log-in information.